psu75/wedding-countdown/README.md

 You could use this to countdown for any event; just change the verbiage accordingly.

 With version 1.0, the event time must be at the top of the hour.
-I'll eventually address up to the excat hour and minute.
+I did it this way for performance but, I'll eventually address up to the exact minute.